Think about that…

 In an effort to reduce car accidents by up to 80%, U.S. auto regulators announced plans this week to encourage automakers to manufacture cars and trucks that can communicate with each other by way of new short-range radio technology.

 This new technology would be an advancement over current crash protection devices that use specialized sensors to detect objects in the path of a vehicle and either alert the driver or automatically apply the brakes to avoid a car accident.

-Sadly – it will be at least ten years and probably longer before this new technology is available.
-Many regulatory agencies and manufacturers need to approve, design, test and re-approve these vehicles before they become a driving reality.
+Sadly – it will be at least ten years and probably long before this new technology is available.
+Many regulatory agencies and manufacturers need to approve, design, test, and re-approve these vehicles before they become a driving reality.
 And that will take years.

 Until then, avoiding car accidents is up to each of us – using good judgment, care, and skill to remain safe on Connecticut roads.

 If you are ever injured in a car accident, know that the Connecticut car accident lawyers at RisCassi & Davis have been assisting drivers injured in accidents for almost 60 years.
 And we have received both state and national recognition for our work in this area.
 If you are ever in a car accident of any kind and would like a free consultation with one of our Connecticut car accident lawyers, please contact us.

 There is no obligation.